walmartlabs/walmart-cla/README.md

-# OneOps
+# OneOps Community CLA Repository

-Global Issues repository for OneOps core
+OneOps repository to keep track of CLAs from contributors.